Monifieth is a small coastal town on the north shore of the Firth of Tay, just a few miles east of Broughty Ferry.

 Today Monifieth is noted as a golfing centre, with its links course being used as a qualifier for the British Open Championship.

-Monifieth’s sandy beach also makes it a popular spot, and the Blue Segway outdoor recreation area is great for children.
+Monifieth’s glorious sandy beach also makes it a popular spot, and the Blue Segway outdoor recreation area is great for children.
 Close by are Monikie and Crombie Country Parks, which offer a variety of fun outdoor activities including wildlife spotting and watersports.